Thaddeus Ross (Marvel Cinematic Universe)

-Concept and casting
+Development and casting

 In late 2006, Marvel Studios announced on their website that their next project would be a reboot of Hulk (2003), set for release in 2008.
 By June 2007, American actor William Hurt was cast to play the comic character Thaddeus "Thunderbolt" Ross in the film, eventually titled The Incredible Hulk (2008).
 The Hollywood Reporter reported that movie would see Ross dedicating his life to capturing the Hulk, who was set to be played by American actor Edward Norton.
 Sam Elliott, who portrayed Ross in the 2003 film, expressed disappointment at being replaced stating he wished Marvel would "have considered using some of the 2003 cast".
 Despite this, he praised the new cast and added that he approved of Hurt's casting.
-Hurt went on to portray the character in the films, Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019) and Black Widow (2021).

 Hurt died on March 13, 2022.
 Producer Nate Moore noted that there were always plans to turn Ross into his comic counterpart Red Hulk, which was told to Hurt prior to his death and reportedly excited him.
 After Hurt's death, Moore noted that Marvel began to reevaluate how to proceed with Ross's story or come up with a new plot until American actor Harrison Ford reached out to Kevin Feige about potentially appearing in a Marvel film.
-The role was announced to be recast in October 2022 with Ford replacing Hurt in Captain America: Brave New World (2025).
+The role was announced to be recast in October 2022, with Ford replacing Hurt.
 In an interview with Entertainment Weekly, Ford called the idea of replacing Hurt a "daunting prospect", adding that it's a "delicate thing to think about, stepping into the shoes of someone else that has played a character so successfully and so treasured by the Marvel universe [...]
 I had the emotional opportunities to continue what he had done and bring it to some kind of conclusion".